ChemSCAN | Parallel Catalyst Screening and Development Platform

 Intelligent Software Control and Analysis

-• labCONSOL software control enables regular data logging, multi-step recipes, parameter control, and feedback loops.
+• WinISO software control enables regular data logging, multi-step recipes, parameter control, and feedback loops.
 The software adds a responsive intelligence to the PolyCAT 4 system and still delivers an intuitive interface that needs only minimal training to run quickly.

 • Experiments can be designed to: